PostgreSQL Store

 log.Fatal(err)

-The store includes 8 embedded migration files that create:
+The store includes Go-based migrations that create:

 | Table | Purpose |